nodegoat/documentation/usage/data_entry/README.md

 ## Data Entry
-Once you have a Project and Data Design running, you can enter data in the Data module.
-Here you create new Objects in a Type or new Categories in a Classification. nodegoat follows your custom Data Design and will use the names of the Types and Classifications you have created throughout the interface.
+Once you have a Project and Data Model running, you can enter data in the Data module.
+Here you create new Objects in a Type or new Categories in a Classification. nodegoat follows your custom Data Model and will use the names of the Types and Classifications you have created throughout the interface.
 This means that you will never encounter a button like 'Create new Object in Type'.
-Rather, buttons will contain the name of the Type or Classification as specified in the Data Design.
+Rather, buttons will contain the name of the Type or Classification as specified in the Data Model.
 If you have created a Type called 'Letter' you will be able to navigate to this Type in the Data module and click 'Add Letter' to create a new Object in this Type.

 ### Add / Edit / Delete an Object or Category
 To add an Object or Category, click 'Add [*name of Type/Classification*]'.

-To edit an Object or Category, click 'edit' at the relevant Object or Category.
+To edit an Object or Category, click the blue 'edit' button at the relevant Object or Category.

-To delete an Object or Category, click 'del' at the relevant Object or Category.
+To delete an Object or Category, click the red 'del' button at the relevant Object or Category.

 When you add a new Object or edit an existing Object, you spicify the name of the Object, a number of Object Descriptions, and a number of Sub-Objects.
-Whether you use a fixed field for the name of an Object, the number of Object Descriptions, and Sub-Objects is configured in the [Data Design](../../configuration/data_design/README.md) module.
+Whether you use a fixed field for the name of an Object, the number of Object Descriptions, and Sub-Objects is configured in the [Data Model](/configuration/data_model/README.md) module.

-When you add a new Category or edit an existing Category, you spicify the name of the Category, and number of Category Descriptions.
-Whether you use a fixed field for the name of a Category and the number of Category Descriptions is configured in the [Data Design](../../configuration/data_design/README.md) module.
+When you add a new Category or edit an existing Category, you spicify the name of the Category, and a number of Category Descriptions.
+Whether you use a fixed field for the name of a Category and the number of Category Descriptions is configured in the [Data Model](/configuration/data_model/README.md) module.

 ### Name
 A single line input field.
 Enter a single line string (max 5000 characters).
 The name of an Object or Category stores unformatted characters.